TheWebMonks/meshmonk/README.md

 In matlab, go into the projects/meshmonk/matlab folder (or wherever you put the meshmonk repository) and run the mex_all.m script to mex all the meshmonk functions you need.

 ## From other software
-If you're creating your own c++ project and want to use meshmonk, simply add '-lmeshmonk -lOpenMeshCore -lOpenMeshTools' as an option to your compiler when compiling your software that uses the meshmonk library.
+If you're creating your own c++ project and want to use meshmonk, simply add '-lmeshmonk -lOpenMeshCore -lOpenMeshTools' as an option to your linker when compiling your software that uses the meshmonk library.

 -include the meshmonk.hpp header